Certificate Training Programs

 You must attend the live session to receive CE credit for this program.

-Pharmacist Training Program for Immunizations
+Pharmacist Administered Injectables Certificate Training Program

 Pharmacist Training Program for Long-Acting Injectables: Program Details